waocats/crabgo/src/doc/src/reference/profiles.md

 Incremental compilation is only used for workspace members and "path" dependencies.

-The incremental value can be overridden globally with the `CARGO_INCREMENTAL` [environment variable] or the [`build.incremental`] config variable.
+The incremental value can be overridden globally with the `CRABGO_INCREMENTAL` [environment variable] or the [`build.incremental`] config variable.

 [`-C incremental` flag]: ../../rustc/codegen-options/index.html#incremental